-Tobacco Use: The policies of the Hamburg Community School District prohibit students from smoking or chewing tobacco on school property or at school activities.
+Tobacco/Vape Use: The policies of the Hamburg Community School District prohibit students from smoking or chewing tobacco on school property or at school activities.
 Students shall not possess cigarettes, juuls, juul pods, vape pens, vaping paraphernalia, lighters, cigarette packages or chewing tobacco.
 These items will be confiscated and disciplinary action will result.

-Definition of Smoking: Smoking consists of holding a lit or unlit cigarette, throwing a cigarette away, having smoke come out of the nose or mouth, admitting having smoked on school property or at a school function, or in possession of any tobacco-related items, or using a juul, juul pods, vape pen, or other vaping paraphernalia.
+Definition of Smoking: Smoking consists of holding a lit or unlit cigarette, throwing a cigarette away, having smoke come out of the nose or mouth, admitting having smoked on school property or at a school function, or in possession of any tobacco-related items, or using a juul, juul pods, vape pen, or other vaping paraphernalia...

-First Offense: Two days out-of-school suspension (OSS), notification of parents Second Offense: Five days out-of-school suspension (OSS), notification of parents, and Third Offense: notification of authorities Ten days out-of-school suspension (OSS), notification of parents, recommend expulsion.
+Two days out-of-school suspension (OSS), notification of parents First Offense: Second Offense:

+Five days out-of-school suspension (OSS), notification of parents, and expulsion.

+Third Offense: Ten days out-of-school suspension (OSS), notification of parents, recommend